morgenman/Computer-Science/Theory of Computation/Theory of Computation.md

 3. A<sub>CFG</sub> is decidable

 # Quiz: E_CFG = { < G > | G is a CFG and L(G) = null}
+1. Look at rules backwards.
+If you see a terminal, mark it.
+2. Repeat the following until no new variables can be marked
+	1.
+3. If S is marked, reject; else accept